teamsixzero/teamsixzero.github.io/_posts/2021-11-18-forget-what-you-know-about-being-a-great-designer.md

 <div class="post-summary">
   <span class="post-summary__highlight-text">In this article</span>
   <p>
     The journey to being a great designer is never done.
 This article explores how to constantly hone your craft and your processes in order to define your own version of success.
-Oh, and we’ll look at ways to enjoy the journey in doing so.
+Oh, and we’ll look at ways to enjoy the journey while doing so.
   </p>
 </div>